 The Huntington Terrace neighborhood is bounded by Old Georgetown Road, Greentree Road, Roosevelt Street, and Garfield Street.
 This area is served by Bradley Hills Elementary School, Pyle Middle School and Walt Whitman High School, judged to be some of the best schools in the country.

-The neighborhood has about 300 homes, most of them built 45 to 70 years ago.
+The neighborhood has about 300 homes, with a number of them built around the late 1930s.
 Several newer homes have been constructed recently, adding to the trend of renovating and expanding existing homes.
 There is a broad spectrum of ages and incomes in the community, ranging from young families to retired senior citizens.
 The National Institutes of Health, the Bethesda Naval Medical Center, the Uniformed Services University Medical School and Metrorail are all within walking distance.
 At this writing, as part of the Base Reallocation and Closure process (BRAC), Walter Reed Hospital is gradually moving its activities and staff from D.C. to the Bethesda Naval Medical campus.